sydney-rd/NASA-api-project/README.md

 # NASA APOD API-Project

 ## Description
-The Astronomy Picture of the Day (APOD) is based upon work supported by NASA.
-Originated, written, coordinated, and edited since 1995 by Robert Nemiroff and Jerry Bonnell, the APOD arcive contains the largest collection of annotated astronomical images on the internet!
+🚀 The Astronomy Picture of the Day (APOD) is based upon work supported by NASA.
+Originated, written, coordinated, and edited since 1995 by Robert Nemiroff and Jerry Bonnell, the APOD arcive contains the largest collection of annotated astronomical images on the internet! 🪐

+Why NASA?
+I find those in this trade inspiring and wanted to explore their work with this API.

+　　　 　🌎　°　　🌓　•　　.°•　　　🚀 ✯
+　　　★　*　　　　　°　　　　🛰 　°·
+.　　　•　° ★　•  ☄

 ## Object Content